Caraulun River: Course

-The headwaters of the river are in the portion of East Timor's central mountains ranging from just to the south of Maubisse in Ainaro municipality to just to the south of Turiscai in Manufahi municipality.
+The headwaters of the river are in the portion of Timor-Leste's central mountains ranging from just to the south of Maubisse in Ainaro municipality to just to the south of Turiscai in Manufahi municipality.

 For the most part, the river and its tributaries flow in a southerly direction, mainly through the latter of those two municipalities, until the river and its tributary the Asa (or Aiasa) River reach the southern tip of Suco Daisua in Manufahi.
 There, at the tripoint between Ainaro municipality and the two sucos of Daisua and Betano in Manufahi municipality, the tributary enters the river.
 From the tripoint, the river continues generally in a southerly direction, and forms the border between the two municipalities, until it discharges into the Timor Sea 5 km west of Betano.

-The river's main channel is one of the four perennial rivers in Manufahi.
+The river's main channel is one of the four perennial streams in Manufahi.
+Additionally, it is one of only eight such watercourses in southern Timor-Leste that can potentially be inhabited by saltwater crocodiles all year round (the others being the Bebui, Belulik, Clerec, Dilor, Irabere, South Laclo, and Tafara rivers).
 After periods of heavy rain, its discharge can be very high.

-The main channel is also braided, as are the lower sections of its main tributaries.
+The main channel is also braided, as are the lower sections of its primary tributaries.
 Its lower reaches are located within Manufahi's principal population centre, the Same administrative post, which also includes the municipality's capital city, Same, and most of its actively utilised irrigated rice paddies.

 At the river's mouth, from which the grade over the first 10 km into the Timor Sea is only about 1 in 20 or 5%, the river has formed a delta, even though the wave climate is quite energetic.
 In that respect, the river is similar to most of the other rivers on the south coast, and differs from some on the north coast (such as the North Laclo River, where the grade over the same distance from the mouth is very steep, a near-constant slope of about 1 in 5 or 20%).

 Satellite imagery taken between 1986 and 2006 indicates that the total area of the delta did not change very much over the intervening period, but that some parts of the coastline at the delta had varied markedly.
 In 2004–2005, a major rainy season flood caused a substantial avulsion or change in the course of the river through the delta.
 Several hundred hectares of rice paddies were destroyed, and the river reoccupied an old river channel about 100 m wide and several hundred metres to the west.

 During the rainy season, plumes emerging from the river into the Timor Sea are carried both east and west by currents.

 The river's main tributaries, in order of entrance, are as follows: